xuset/avysms/README.md

 ## Usage

 #### `python3 src/interpreter.py`
-Starts the interperter that is used to interpret incoming sms requests and respond with the approrpriate forecast
+Starts the interperter that is used to interpret incoming sms requests and generate the approrpriate forecast response

 ##### Example
 ```bash